Skip to main content

 In most cases, yes.
 The E3 Plus series is designed for drop-in replacement within compatible Allen-Bradley starter assemblies.
 However, it is recommended to verify the current range, trip class settings, and DeviceNet node address configuration before installation.
 ZYPLC’s technical team can assist with compatibility verification prior to shipment.

-Q4: What does the 12-month warranty cover, and what is the testing process before shipment?
+Q4: What does the warranty and support terms confirmed before quote cover, and what is the testing process before shipment?

 All 193-EC2DD units supplied by ZYPLC are Warranty terms are confirmed during quotation.
 Prior to shipment, each unit undergoes functional verification testing to confirm communication, protection function response, and parameter integrity.
 Warranty claims are processed directly through ZYPLC with replacement or repair turnaround support.